raspberrypilearning/sense-hat-data-logger/en/step_3.md

 	return sense_data
 ```
 --- /hint --- --- hint ---
-- Get the remaining sensor readings along with the data and time, by adding the following to your function:
+- Get the remaining sensor readings along with the data and time by adding the following lines to your function:
 ```python
 mag = sense.get_compass_raw()
 sense_data.append(mag["x"])